-Investments through Bond Connect and the China Interbank Bond Market Direct Access Program.
+Investments through Bond Connect.
 The VanEck VIP Emerging Markets Bond Fund may invest in Renminbi ("RMB")-denominated bonds issued in the PRC by Chinese credit, government, and quasi-governmental issuers ("RMB Bonds").
-RMB Bonds are available on the China interbank bond market ("CIBM") to eligible foreign investors through the CIBM Direct Access Program and through the "Mutual Bond Market Access between Mainland China and Hong Kong" ("Bond Connect") program.
-The VanEck VIP Emerging Markets Bond Fund's investments in bonds through either program will be subject to a number of additional risks and restrictions that may affect the VanEck VIP Emerging Markets Bond Fund's investments and returns.
+RMB Bonds are available through the "Mutual Bond Market Access between Mainland China and Hong Kong" ("Bond Connect") program.
+The VanEck VIP Emerging Markets Bond Fund's investments in bonds will be subject to a number of additional risks and restrictions that may affect the VanEck VIP Emerging Markets Bond Fund's investments and returns.